Magic Leap founder Rony Abovitz creates startup Sun and Thunder to build synthetic beings

 “I think of the work in the beginning as an early experimental interface,” he said.
 “I actually call this phase ‘supernova.'”

 The company will try to launch some short firms that show people what it is experimenting with this year.
 But some of the concepts sound like something out of science fiction.
-For instance, Abovitz wants to create AI characters that are truly embued with intelligence, and he hopes to then use those intelligent characters to help the company with its work.
+For instance, Abovitz wants to create AI characters that have real intelligence, and he hopes to then use those intelligent characters to help the company with its work.

 “The technologies we are building are about amplifying human intelligence and human creativity,” Abovitz said.
 “It’s about the fusion of intellect and creativity.”